secretnodes/secretnodes.org/docs/misc/community-first-approach.md

 Our Approach to Community Proposals at [Secretnodes.org ](https://secretnodes.org)

 **Summary**
 Going forward Secretnodes.org intends to follow this process for releasing proposals on the Enigma Blockchain.
-Each proposal will include the following sections: Summary, who is submitting, background/problem, solution, feedback, disclosures.
+Each proposal will include the following sections: Summary, Value to Community, who is submitting, background/problem, solution, feedback, disclosures.
 On top of having a structure, we also intend to continue to refine a community first proposal approach.

 **Background**